mrakgr/The-Spiral-Language/readme.md

 The Cuda join point itself would not necessarily return a type like regular ones do, because the F# codegen would not be able to actually run it, and generating the code to run it would be too complex for it.
 Instead what the Cuda join point would do is return a runtime string with the name of the specialized method along with the array of runtime vars passed into it.

 This is exactly the data you need in order to call Cuda kernels through the Cuda library functions that expose that functionality for other platforms.
-Calling the Cuda kernel from .NET was not as simple as simply wrapping the expression in an join point like for regular methods, instead it was necessary to pass a lambda to some `run` function, which is almost as easy.
+Calling the Cuda kernel from .NET was not as simple as simply wrapping the expression in a join point like for regular methods, instead it was necessary to pass a lambda to some `run` function, which is almost as easy.
 The Cuda join point was an integral part of connecting the F# to the Cuda backend.

 Having this machinery in place made it trivial to make all sort of complex Cuda kernels and call them from the .NET land.
 And as an example, because of Spiral's inlining capabilities it was possible to have map functions that are autodifferentiated on the GPU.
-Before working on Spiral, in 2016 I tried making a ML library in raw F# and completely got stuck on how to move beyond the Cuda kernels being raw text strings.
+Before working on Spiral, in 2016 I tried making an ML library in raw F# and completely got stuck on how to move beyond the Cuda kernels being raw text strings.
 Compared to that the ML library I wrote in previous Spiral was a major leap in quality and extensibility compared to the one in F#, afforded completely thanks to the novel abstraction capabilities of the language.

 ### Functions

 In Spiral, inlining is composable.
-It is not necessarly the case that one is restricted to putting join points at function body starts.
+It is not necessarily the case that one is restricted to putting join points at function body starts.

 ```
 inl add a b : i32 = a + b